cleaversolutions/hh/thankyou.md

 ---
 layout: thankyou
 title: Thanks!
-You'll be the first to know when Higher Hangers launch on Kickstarter.
+Check your email for how to win a $750 Container Store gift card.
 subTitle: This is the subtitle
 fb-pixel-lead: yes
 noindex: true